adenzu/UNV/README.md

 The current version of the simulation is not designed for external use.
 It serves as a research and development tool for autonomous boat control as of **now**.

+To run the demo day version of the project, follow the steps written here: https://github.com/adenzu/UNV/issues/2#issuecomment-2877728020

 ## Dependencies

 All necessary assets are included in the repository, eliminating the need for external dependencies.